Renuka: Resurrection

-He then offered a boon to Parushurama, who wisely asked for his mother and brothers to be brought back to life.
-Jamadagni was impressed by Parshuram's pragmatism and brought Renuka and her four sons back to life.
-Jamadagni felt strong remorse for what he had done to his beloved and compassionate wife.
-He then vowed not to get angered ever again and gave up krodha forever.
-However, in that happiness of bringing his mother's life back, Parashurama brings another head belonging to another lady called Yellamma.
-Hence she is now called Renuka Yellamma.
-She becomes the deity of transgender community.
-Parashurama's father cursed the other sons who didn't listen to him that they would lose their masculinity.
-Once Renuka Yellamma is brought back to life, the other sons go and seeks shelter and she protects them.
+Pleased with his youngest son's devotion and obedience towards him, Jamadagni offered a boon to Parushurama, who wisely asked for his mother and brothers to be brought back to life.
+Jamadagni was impressed by Parshurama's pragmatism and feeling strong remorse for what he had done to his beloved and compassionate wife, so he brought Renuka and her four other sons back to life.
+He then vowed not to get angered ever again and to give up krodha forever.
+However, in the happiness of bringing his mother's life back, Parashurama brings his father the head of another lady called Yellamma, while his father curses the four eldest sons with losing their masculinity for not listening to him.
+As a result, Renuka is now called Renuka Yellamma and becomes the deity of the transgender community, protecting her four eldest sons when they seek shelter with her after her resurrection.

-Disappearance
+Variations of the story

+A common version of this story in South India is that a low or outcast woman sees Renuka/Yellamma being taken to the forest to be killed by her son Parshurama, and intervenes.
+Unfortunately, this only results in her head being cut off as well as Renuka's.
+However, when the women are restored to life they both become goddesses, and this is sometimes considered the origin story for Yellamma and Mariamman, with the two goddesses arising from the two women.

-According to one legend, the emperor Sahastarva wanted to marry Renuka.
-When Parashuram was away, Sahastarva killed Jamadagni and his four sons and then Renuka jumped in the pond known as Ramsarover.
+According to another legend, the emperor Sahastarva wanted to marry Renuka, and so when Parashuram was away Sahastarva killed Jamadagni and his four sons, causing Renuka to jump into the pond known as Ramsarover.
 This lake is today venerated as Renuka Sanctuary.
+Another version of the lake story has the Haihaya King Sahasrarjuna (Kartavirya Arjuna) killing Jamadagni because he wanted the Kamadhenu cow from Jamadagni and Renuka, causing Renuka to jump into the pond.

-A version among Deori people states that Jamadagni asked his sons to kill Renuka to prove their obedience before bringing her back to life.
+A version among the Deori people holds that Jamadagni asked his sons to kill Renuka to prove their obedience, and then brought her back to life.